zunayeed/CP/Sherlock and the Valid String HackerRank..md

+Table of Contents:
+1. Sherlock and the Valid String of HackerRank Algorithm

 - [Sherlock and the Valid String of HackerRank](https://www.hackerrank.com/challenges/sherlock-and-valid-string/problem?h_l=interview&playlist_slugs%5B%5D=interview-preparation-kit&playlist_slugs%5B%5D=strings)
 #  Sherlock and the Valid String of HackerRank Algorithm:
 - To check a string S can be converted to a “valid” string by removing less than or equal to one character.